 Group therapy is also an effective anxiety treatment as it allows people to help others and be helped by others.
 Everyone is on a different journey in coping with anxiety, and it often helps to hear how others deal with their challenges.
 It tends to be very satisfying when your experiences help others deal with their challenges as well.
 As you learn from other anxiety sufferers, the other members can learn from you.
 Knowing that you’re making a big difference in someone else’s life can provide a major boost of confidence.

-Cost-Effective Mental Health Treatment
+Cost-Effective Behavioral Health Treatment

 Another reason why group therapy for anxiety is beneficial is that it’s usually less expensive than individual sessions with a therapist.
 Less cost doesn’t mean less effective though.
 Group cognitive behavioral therapy might be one of the most effective treatments for anxiety available.
 Group CBT can help anxiety by promoting social interaction with people who have similar problems.

-Mental Health Treatment at New Method Wellness
+Behavioral Health Treatment at New Method Wellness

 If you suffer from anxiety or know someone who does, New Method Wellness can help.
-We offer a wide range of treatment programs for mental health and substance abuse.
+We offer a wide range of treatment programs for behavioral health and substance abuse.
 We are a dual diagnosis treatment center dedicated to providing individualized treatment through our licensed clinicians.
 Some of our programs include the following: